Nick Ahmed Player Props: Diamondbacks vs. Dodgers

-Nick Ahmed -- 1-for-3 with a double in his most recent game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Dustin May on the hill, on March 31 at 10:10 PM ET.
+On Saturday, Nick Ahmed (coming off going 0-for-2) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 9:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Dodgers.
+He had a hitless performance in his most recent game (0-for-2) against the Dodgers.

 Nick Ahmed Game Info & Props vs. the Dodgers